 A little background info on me…

-I am also an expert in the field of learning disabilities.
-I don’t think I’ll ever be able to turn off the teacher side of my brain.
+I don’t think I’ll ever turn off the “teacher side” of my brain.
 I’ve been teaching in some capacity for almost 15 years, with children and youth of all ages and all abilities.

-In 2004, I earned my Masters in Education at Harvard University’s Graduate School of Education– the number one school of education in the country.
+In 2004, I earned my Masters in Education at Harvard University’s Graduate School of Education.
 While there, I fell in love with the world of special education, specifically teaching reading and writing to children of all ages with various degrees of learning disabilities.
 From minor to significant dyslexia, to dysgraphia, to severe ADHD, I’ve seen it all.
 I tell parents that nothing shocks me anymore, and I truly believe children are gifts from God.

-One consequence of huge class sizes is that our children who don’t fit into the standard, middle-range mold feel lousy and often act out as a result.
+One consequence of growing class sizes is that our children who don’t fit into the standard, middle-range mold can slip through the cracks.
 Negative behaviors can emerge because of the frustration children feel in the classroom, whether they are 5 or 18.
-So now you have a child who is not only performing (the dreaded) “below grade level,” but who is also getting sent to the school behavior specialist or vice principal…it’s hard on everyone, especially the families.
+So now you have a child who is not only performing (the dreaded) “below grade level,” but who is also getting sent to the school behavior specialist or vice principal…it’s hard on everyone, especially families.

 I am a licensed K-12 Learning Disabilities teacher, and I am experienced in the Wilson Reading System, the Orton-Gillingham Reading System, and the Kansas Writing Strategies.
 All of these approaches, when personalized to the needs and skills of an individual student, can produce significant results.
-No matter what our starting point is, your child can learn and feel better about school, and I can help.
+No matter what our starting point is, your child can learn and feel better about school.

 P.S.
-I’m hoping to train my wonderful dog Sunny (see photo!) to be a therapy dog who can eventually join me for tutoring sessions, hospital trips, library visits, elderly homes, and more.
+I’m hoping to train my wonderful dog Sunny (see photo above!) to be a therapy dog who can eventually join me for tutoring sessions, hospital trips, library visits, elderly homes, and more.
 Stay tuned!